wp-plugins/updraftplus/readme.txt

 * TWEAK: Prevent some unnecessary duplication of work when resuming a database backup (since 1.9.13)
 * TWEAK: Dropbox now supports use of WP_PROXY_ settings (proxy needs to support HTTP GET/POST/PUT)
 * TWEAK: Add work-around for "Google Drive as CDN" plugin's inclusion of incompatible Google SDK
+* TWEAK: "More Files" add-on now lets you list single files for inclusion

 = 1.9.15 - 2014/06/09 =